 Introduction to the vascular plants and plant communities of South Carolina, including ecology and natural history, use of dichotomous keys in identification, and field recognition of plants and plant communities.
-Prerequisite: BIO 150 with a minimum grade of D.

 BIO 382.
 Ecology (with lab).
 4 Hours.

 Scientific study of the interactions that determine the distribution and abundance of living organisms.
 Topics include: ecological principles are at the level of the organism, the population, the community, and the ecosystem.
 Current research literature will be utilized.